Contact PHA :

 Once the diagnosis has been confirmed, repeat specimens for clearance should not be taken unless there is a relapse following treatment.
 It is not uncommon for the faeces to remain toxin-positive after treatment, even when the patient’s symptoms have settled.
 Persistently positive test results at the end of treatment are not predictive of a C. difficile relapse.

-Management of C difficile Cases
+Management of C difficile cases

 Early identification through triage is essential.
 Early diagnosis, prompt isolation, and starting treatment as soon as possible to control symptoms are essential factors in preventing the spread of CDI.
 In addition, known patients with CDI may remain colonized for a long time after discharge.
 Therefore, once positive, the patient’s notes should be flagged on electronic records to identify them immediately upon re-admission.